-Allen, a Jackson, was the representative for Tennessee's 5th congressional district from 1825 to 1827.
+Allen was the representative for Tennessee’s 5th congressional district and was a Jackson.
+He served from 1825 to 1827.

 From Dec 1819 to Mar 1827, Allen missed 100 of 447 roll call votes, which is 22.4%.
 This is worse than the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 |Dec 1820-Mar 1821||59||7||11.9%||48th|